The truth about weight gain during menopause

 6. Build your strength

 While all physical activity is beneficial, strength training in particular may be important during menopause.
 That’s because it builds muscle, which can help offset some of the muscle loss you’d otherwise experience as you age, Dr. Zeszutek says.
-The CDC recommends muscle-strengthening exercises that target major muscle groups (think: legs, back, abdominals, chest, shoulders, and arms) at least twice a week.
+The CDC recommends muscle-strengthening exercises that target major muscle groups (legs, back, abdominals, chest, shoulders, and arms) at least twice a week.
 If you’re new to strength training, try starting with simple exercises that use just your bodyweight.
 You can always invest in resistance bands or other equipment down the road.

 Can hormone replacement therapy (HRT) help you lose weight?